If you're looking for unique places to stay in Alberta, check out the Charming Inns…

 If you’re looking for an off the grid spring or summer vacation within easy driving distance of Toronto check out Island Spirits on Grasshopper Island in the middle of Rice Lake.

-Owned and run by the energetic and enthusiastic Trudy Jo (TJ) Chernuck, the island is home to several off-grid eco-cabins and a number of campsites scattered around the island.
-Think rustic with a lake view.
+Owned and run by the energetic and enthusiastic Trudy Jo (TJ) Chernuck, Island Spirits is home to several off-grid eco-cabins and a number of campsites scattered around the island.
+Think rustic with a lake view, along with all sorts of unexpected cool things to do.

 How do you combine the party scene with families and have a successful vacation at Island Spirits?